In 1926, the opening of the new RI Auditorium and the state’s first indoor ice surface heralded a bright new era for RI hockey.

 I often wondered was it fate or the daily prayers of Father Schneider and his undying wish to have a hockey team at PC that brought us together that day.

 It was early September of 1951.
 My father had a roofing and sheet metal business on Smith Hill in Providence, RI.
 He did all of Bishop McVinney’s diocesan work when it came to roofing and sheet metal projects.
-My father and I were sent to a job at The House of the Good Shepherd in Providence (now Martin Hall at PC), a school for wayward girls that was run by nuns.
+My father and I were sent to a job at The House of the Good Shepherd in Providence (now Dominic Hall at PC), a school for wayward girls that was run by nuns.

 We finished the work at hand, but one of the nuns asked, “Would it be possible to repaint the cross at the top of the building?”